 The south Rim is also where you’ll find Spider Rock which is a massive rock spire that sits in the middle of the canyon, rising to 750 feet.
 There’s also some interesting ruins to check out on the South Rim called the White House ruins, which can be accessed on a hike via a 600 feet down and back up switchback trail.

 The park has a lot of other great hikes but you’ll probably need a park ranger or authorized Navajo guide to get around.
-You can read more about this fantastic park here.

 Case Grande Ruins National Monument is home to one of the largest prehistoric structures ever built in North America.
 It was built by ancient Sonoran Desert people who were sophisticated enough to develop wide-scale irrigation farming and extensive trade connections which remained in existence for over 1,000 years until 1450 AD.